getbubblenow/javicle/README.md

 ### letterbox
 Transform a video in one size to another size using black letterboxes on the sides or top/bottom.
 Handy for embedding mobile videos into other screen formats

-### split-silence
-Split an audio file according to silence

 # Complex Example
 Here is a complex example using multiple assets and operations.